Code-Institute-Submissions/simon-game-1/README.md

 ### Adaptability to different viewport sizes:
 * Checked that the game is displayed correctly on various devices using Chrome tools.
+* Checked game rendering for screens as small as 320px, used media queries for fixing the graphic issues that occurred
-* At smaller viewports as mobile phones the games should be played in portrait mode.
+* At smaller viewports as mobile phones the games should be played in portrait mode, currently it won't adjust to landscape mode

+## Version Control
+Git and GitHub were use for version control.
+Commits where made at each important change, the goal was to keep them concise and relevant.
+Had some issues after deleting a file directly from GitHub, had to merge local repository with the one on GitHub.
+Same issue emerged when a commit was made from a different local repository that is a clone of the project, that repository was used to test out new ideas.
+Conflicts that emerged between the repositories had to be solved.

 ## Deployment

-Deployed using GitHub Pages .
+Deployed using GitHub Pages.

 ## Credits